 - 35.1.
-The winter service will enhance its use of social media , this to be improved information and graphics on the councils web site, and refreshed informative videos, enhance the defined route map ,and separate this from the secondary route map.
-Further ensuring that additional information (text) is inserted within Twitter Gritter and use of winter services blogs.
-Each divisional office and the service collectively will review its information on the web site in each September, and ensure all information is reviewed, update and the conduit for delivery is the most appropriate. - 35.2.
-Also the use of current information such as snow clearing from Central Government , frequently asked questions will be posted on the winter services web page to increase understand, information and self-help.
+The winter service will enhance its use of social media, this to be improved information and graphics on the council's web site, with refreshed informative videos, an enhanced defined route map, and to separate this from the secondary route map.
+Further, ensuring that additional information (text) is inserted within Twitter Gritter and use of winter services blogs.
+Each divisional office and the service collectively will review its information on the web site each September, to ensure all information is reviewed and updated and the conduit for delivery is the most appropriate. - 35.2.
+Also, the use of current information such as snow clearing from Central Government and frequently asked questions will be posted on the winter services web page to increase understanding, information and self-help.